NijikawaSatoki/CPlusPlusCalculator/README.md

 Simply grab the code files under your locale of choice and compile them into a functional executable.\
 **NOTE FOR CYGWIN AND MSYS2 USERS:** Unfortunately, the only locale that will work correctly is en-US, due to Windows having really terrible UTF-8 support in terminal shells.
 ### Compiling
 This code can be compiled with your compiler of choice.
-(You need to be in the directory where you place the code!)\
+(You need to be in the directory where you placed the code!)\
 For GCC users:\
 `$ g++ CalculatorMain.cpp Calculator.cpp -o Calculator -Wall`\
 For Clang users:\